chasmack/hummaps-admin/README.md

 12. THe Apache web server is restarted.

-This entire process runs from the command line of the EC2 Linux server -
+The update process runs from a command line on the
+EC2 Linux server hosting Hummaps -

 $ cd /home/ubuntu/www/hummaps-staging
 $ python3 update_hummaps.py

 The processing takes about 5 minutes during which time the Hummaps web site is unavailable.

-#### Map Images
+### Map Images

 The update process described above assumes JPEG and TIFF map images and PDF files have been properly named and copied to the Amazon S3 bucket.
 The EC2 Linux server